cocos/cocos-docs/en/editor/extension/contributions-preferences.md

 Changes made in the panel are immediately modified to the corresponding configuration items.

-Normally the configurations seen are stored at the global level.
-If there is some configuration that needs to be put into a project, then you can move the mouse over the configuration entry and select "Record to project" on the small icon that appears on the left side.
-Then this data will be saved to the project, and changes to it will not affect other projects.
+Normally, the configuration is stored at the global level.
+If the configuration needs to be put into a project, then move the mouse over the configuration entry and select **Record to project** on the small icon that appears on the left side.
+This data will be saved to the project, and changes to it will not affect other projects.

 > **Notes**:
 > 1. If the auto-rendered configuration is stored in the project, the icon on the left side will turn yellow to indicate it.
-If you want to reuse the global configuration, click the icon on the left side and select "Restore to Global Configuration", doing so will discard the project settings.
+To reuse the global configuration, click the icon on the left side and select **Restore to Global Configuration**, doing so will discard the project settings.
 > 2. Only auto-rendered configurations will automatically add icons.
-If properties are not defined, you need to implement the icon change function in the panel yourself.
+If properties are not defined, implement the icon change function in the panel as needed.

-Also there are some configurations that cannot switch between global and local storage location, such as preview scenes, which must be stored in the project.
-So this part of the configuration should use the custom panel.
+Also, there are some configurations that cannot switch between global and local storage location, such as preview scenes, which must be stored in the project.
+This part of the configuration should use the custom panel.

-For more information about **Preferences** panel, please refer to the [Preferences](../../editor/preferences/index.md) documentation.
+For more information about the **Preferences** panel, please refer to the [Preferences](../../editor/preferences/index.md) documentation.

 ## Registration Methods